cyrusimap/cyrus-imapd/doc/source/imap/admin/sop/murder-concepts.rst

 ``[SETQUOTA, GETQUOTA, EXAMINE, STATUS]``

 The frontend machine looks up the location of the mailbox, connects via IMAP to the backend server, and issues the equivalent command there.
 A quota root is not allowed to span across multiple servers.
 At least, not with the semantics that it will be inclusive across the murder.

 ``[SELECT]``

     To SELECT a mailbox:

     1. proxyd: lookup foo.bar in local mailboxes database

-    2. if yes, proxyd -> backend: send SELECT
+    2. if yes, proxyd -> back end: send SELECT

     3. if no, proxyd -> mupdate slave -> mupdate master: send a ping along the UPDATE channel in order to ensure that we have received the latest data from the MUPDATE master.

     4. if mailbox still doesn't exist, fail operation

     5. if mailbox does exist, and the client supports referrals, refer the client.
 Otherwise continue as a proxy with a selected mailbox.

     SELECT on mailboxes that do not exist are much more expensive but the assumption is that this does not frequently occur (or if it does, it is just after the mailbox has been created and the frontend hasn't seen the update yet).

 Operations within a Mailbox
 ---------------------------

 ``[APPEND, CHECK, CLOSE, EXPUNGE, SEARCH, FETCH, STORE, UID]``

 These commands are sent to the appropriate backend server.
 The aggregator does not need to modify any of these commands before sending them to the backend server.

 COPY
 ----

 COPY is somewhat special as it acts upon messages in the currently SELECT'd mailbox but then interacts with another mailbox.

 In the case where the destination mailbox is on the same backend server as the the source folder, the COPY command is issued to the backend server and the backend server takes care of the command.

 If the destination folder is on a different backend server, the frontend intervenes and does the COPY by FETCHing the messages from the source backend server and then APPENDs the messages to the destination server.

 Operations on the Mailbox List
 ------------------------------

 ``[CREATE, DELETE, RENAME, SETACL]``

     These commands are all done by the backend server using the MUPDATE server as a lock manager.
 Changes are then propagated to the frontend via the MUPDATE protocol.

 ``[LIST]``

-    LIST is handled by the frontend servers; no interaction is required with the backend server as the frontends have a local database that is never more than a few seconds out of date.
+    LIST is handled by the frontend servers; no interaction is required with the backend server as the front ends have a local database that is never more than a few seconds out of date.

 ``[CREATE]``

     CREATE creates the mailbox on the same backend server as the parent mailbox.
 If the parent exists but exists on multiple backend servers, if there is no parent folder, a tagged NO response is returned.

     When this happens, the administrator has two choices.
 He may connect directly to a backend server and issue the CREATE on that server.
 Alternatively, a second argument can be given to CREATE after the mailbox name.
 This argument specifies the specific host name on which the mailbox is to be created.

     The following operations occur for CREATE on the frontend:

     * proxyd: verify that mailbox doesn't exist in MUPDATE mailbox list.

     * proxyd: decide where to send CREATE (the server of the parent mailbox, as top level mailboxes cannot be created by the proxies).

-    * proxyd -> backend: duplicate CREATE command and verifies that the CREATE does not create an inconsistency in the mailbox list (i.e. the folder name is still unique).
+    * proxyd -> back end: duplicate CREATE command and verifies that the CREATE does not create an inconsistency in the mailbox list (i.e. the folder name is still unique).

     The following operations occur for CREATE on the backend:

     * imapd: verify ACLs to best of ability (CRASH: aborted)

     * imapd: start mailboxes transaction (CRASH: aborted)

     * imapd may have to open an MUPDATE connection here if one doesn't already exist

     * imapd -> MUPDATE: set foo.bar reserved (CRASH: MUPDATE externally inconsistent)

-    * imapd: create foo.bar in spool disk (CRASH: MUPDATE externally inconsistent, backend externally inconsistent, this can be resolved when the backend comes back up by clearing the state from both MUPDATE and the backend)
+    * imapd: create foo.bar in spool disk (CRASH: MUPDATE externally inconsistent, back end externally inconsistent, this can be resolved when the backend comes back up by clearing the state from both MUPDATE and the backend)

     * imapd: add foo.bar to mailboxes dataset (CRASH: ditto)

     * imapd: commit transaction (CRASH: ditto, but the recovery can activate the mailbox in mupdate instead)

     * imapd -> MUPDATE: set foo.bar active (CRASH: committed)

     Failure modes: Above, all backend inconsistencies result in the next CREATE attempt failing.
 The earlier MUPDATE inconsistency results in any attempts to CREATE the mailbox on another backend failing.
 The latter one makes the mailbox unreachable and un-createable.
 Though, this is safer than potentially having the mailbox appaear in two places when the failed backend comes back up.

 ``[RENAME]``

     RENAME is only interesting in the cross-server case.
 In this case it issues a (non-standard) XFER command to the backend that currently hosts the mailbox, which performs a binary transfer of the mailbox (and in the case of a user's inbox, their associated seen state and subscription list) to the new backend.
 During this time the mailbox is marked as RESERVED in mupdate, and when it is complete it is activated on the new server in MUPDATE.
 The deactivation prevents clients from accessing the mailbox, and causes mail delivery to temporarily fail.

 .. _imap_referrals:
 IMAP Referrals
 --------------

 If clients support IMAP Mailbox Referrals (:rfc:`2193`), the client can improve performance and reduce the load on the aggregator by using the IMAP referrals that are sent to it and going to the appropriate backend servers.

 The frontend servers will advertise the ``MAILBOX-REFERRALS`` capability.
 The backend servers will also advertise this capability (but only because they need to refer clients while a mailbox is moving between servers).

 Since there is no way for the server to know if a client supports referrals, the Cyrus IMAP Aggregator will assume the clients do not support referrals unless the client issues a RLSUB or a RLIST command.

-Once a client issues one of those commands, then the aggregator will issue referrals for any command that is safe for the client to contact the IMAP server directly.
-Most commands that perform operations within a mailbox (cf Section 3.3) fall into this category.
+Once a client issues one of those commands, then the aggregator will issue referrals for any command for which the client may safely contact the IMAP server directly.
+Most commands performing operations within a mailbox (cf Section 3.3) fall into this category.
 Some commands will not be possible without a referrals-capable client (such as most commands done as administrator).

 :rfc:`2193` indicates that the client does not stick the referred server.
 As such the SELECT will get issued to the frontend server and not the referred server.
 Additionally, CREATE, RENAME, and DELETE get sent to the frontend which will proxy the command to the correct backend server.

 POP
 ---

 POP is easy given that POP only allows access to the user's INBOX.
-When it comes to POP, the IMAP Aggregator acts just like a :ref:`multiplexor <appendix-b-imap-multiplexing>`.
-The user authenticates to frontend server.
+When it comes to POP, the IMAP Aggregator acts just like a :ref:`multiplexor
+<appendix-b-imap-multiplexing>`.
+The user authenticates to frontend
+server.
 The frontend determines where the user's INBOX is located and does a direct pass through of the POP commands from the client to the appropriate backend server.

 MUPDATE
 -------

-The mupdate (slave) process (one per frontend) holds open an MUPDATE connection and listens for updates from the MUPDATE master server (as backends inform it of updates).
+The mupdate (slave) process (one per frontend) holds open a MUPDATE connection and listens for updates from the MUPDATE master server (as backends inform it of updates).
 The slave makes these modifications on the local copy of the mailboxes database.

 Analysis
 ========